 You could easily spend hours inside but are likely going to want to come out because of the sheer number of visitors amounting to almost 3.5 million every year who visit the palace.
 That is almost 10,000 people a day.

-Tickets to visit the palace cost 50 Rupee (less than $1) for foreigners and can be bought online.
+Tickets to visit the palace cost 50 Rupee (less than $1) for foreigners.
 You can get an audio guide at the palace if you don’t have your own guide.
 The palace is open from 10am to 5,30pm every day and it is lit from 7pm to 8pm on Sundays and public holidays in the state of Karnataka (public holidays in India vary by state).
 There is a Sound & Light Show from 7pm to 7,45pm from Monday to Saturday after which the palace will also be lit for an additional 15min.
 Tickets for the show also cost 50 Rupee.
 The palace remains closed to the public during Dasara and Vijaya Dahami Day.